assen-totin/cdn/README.md

 To enable/disable some of the features (mostly such that require external libraries to be compiled and run), edit src/modules.h and comment/uncomment the respective line:

 - JWT support
+- Mongo support
 - MySQL support
 - Oracle support

 # Authorisation method

-Authoriation token can be supplied in:
+Authorisation token may be supplied in:

 - Authorization header, as `Bearer <token>` (default)
-- In custom header: set its name in configuration option `cdn_jwt_header`
+- In custom header: set its name in configuration option `cdn_auth_header`
-- In a cookie: set its name in configuration option `cdn_jwt_cookie`
+- In a cookie: set its name in configuration option `cdn_auth_cookie`

-The authrisation method determines how this authentication token will be processed to extract the actual authrisation field, which is then passed to the authorisation backend.
+The authorisation method determines how this authentication token will be processed to extract the actual authorisation token, which is then passed to the authorisation backend.

+You may also use tarnsparent authorisation when we pass all incoming headers and cookies to the authorisation body without working on them.

 ## Authorisation by JWT